This article was originally published on August 9. 2016, and updated on June 23, 2019.

 John Gottman (1999) explains that one of the factors he assesses in the first session with a couple is, "What is the nature of their conflict and its regulation?
 (Gottman, 1999, p.
 114).
-If you are present during a couple argument, you will observe behavior that will allow you to answer this question, which means that the event of an in-session argument always contributes to assessment.
-After observing the conflict, we will hopefully also observe (or assist in) its regulation.
+When you are present during a couple argument, you witness the dynamic that reveals the answer to this question.
+Therefore, the event of an in-session argument contributes to therapeutic assessment.
+After observing the conflict, you will, hopefully, also witness, or assist in, its regulation.

-Interrupting the argument is sometimes unavoidable (I've mentioned interrupting as an essential basic counseling skill in an earlier post) in order to direct therapy conversations and outcomes.
+Interrupting an argument is, oftentimes, unavoidable, (I've mentioned interrupting as an essential basic counseling skill in an earlier post) in order to direct the session.
 Without interrupting, it is difficult to stop an escalating argument.
-We can wait it out, of course.
+You can wait it out, of course.
 However, if the couple isn't able to regulate the conflict, they could argue for the entire session.
-Yes, it’s their time and money, but therapy is also the therapist's domain, and we are in charge of what does and does not happen in therapy (Napier & Whitaker, 1978).
+Yes, it’s their time and money, but therapy is also the therapist's domain, and we are responsible for what does, and does not, happen in therapy (Napier & Whitaker, 1978).

-In order to stop the argument, you may need to be firm, you may need to physically move (i.e., stand up, leave the room, etc.), you may simply need to say “excuse me” you could use a strategic intervention--there are a host of options, both straightforward and creative.
+In order to stop the argument, you may need to be firm.
+You may need to physically move (i.e., stand up, leave the room, etc.).
+You may need to speak loudly, or simply say “excuse me.”
+You could use a strategic intervention.
+There are many options, both straightforward and creative.
 Your method, of course, will vary depending on your style, the couple, and the argument.
-The key is to stop the escalation so that clients do not cause further damage to their relationship in the session, and the therapeutic environment stands for a difference in the couple dynamic.
+The key is to stop the escalation, so that clients do not cause further damage to their relationship in the session, and the therapeutic environment stands for a difference in the couple dynamic.

 2 | Restore safety and composure